Skip to content

 if drain <= 0.0:

-return self.Outputs(stalling=False)
+return self.State(stalling=False)

 time_to_empty = inputs.buffer_seconds / drain

-return self.Outputs(stalling=time_to_empty < STALL_HORIZON_SECONDS)
+return self.State(stalling=time_to_empty < STALL_HORIZON_SECONDS)

-class BitrateController(Node):
+class BitrateController(rg.Node):

 """Owns the current target bitrate.
 Drops one rung when invoked."""

-class Inputs(NodeInputs):
+class Inputs(rg.NodeInputs):

-current: int = Input(source=lambda: BitrateController.Outputs.value)
+current: int = rg.src(lambda: BitrateController.State.value)

-class Outputs(NodeOutputs):
+class State(rg.NodeState):

-value: int = Output(initial=TOP_BITRATE_KBPS)
+value: int = rg.var(init=TOP_BITRATE_KBPS)

-def run(self, inputs: Inputs) -> Outputs:
+def update(self, inputs: Inputs) -> State:

 try: